fjsousa/poisson-solver/README.md

 ```

 You can visualize the field with your favorite plotting software.
 I would recommend [veusz](http://home.gna.org/veusz/).
-Here's how it should look
+Here's how it should look:

 ![Solution](https://raw.githubusercontent.com/fjsousa/poisson-solver/master/docs/analytical.png "Solution")

 ##Browser

 If you have [browserify installed](https://github.com/substack/node-browserify) you can create a browser version of the poisson solver.
-Just run
+Just run:

 `npm run browserify`

-and then include a script tag on your html file.
+and then include a script tag on your html file:

 ```html
 <script type='text/javascript', src='poisson-browser.js'></script>
 ```

-Now you can require and use the solver in the browser like you would do with node.
+Now you can require and use the solver in the browser like you would do with node:

 ```javascript
 var Poisson = require('poisson');